alpinoblack/interviews/open_questions.md

    1. A **title** which is the name of the survey
    2. 1 or more questions, each question can be:
       * Open Question
-      * Close Question - each closed question have a list of 1 or more options to choose from
+      * Closed Question - each closed question have a list of 1 or more options to choose from
 2. Represent it using Objects/Classes in a programming language of your choice.